 - Broccoli – True Leaf Broccoli Microgreens – 1 lb

 - Sunflower – True Leaf Sunflower Microgreens Seeds – 1 lb

 Above is a list of my favorite seeds which will help you create nutritiously dense itty-bitty baby superheroes.
 It is a smart plan to buy the seeds in bulk for better money savings should you want to grow multiple batches.
 Perfect for home or small business growing, these seeds can get you started with your microgreens and keep you growing strong.

 Want to learn how to grow microgreens INSIDE YOUR HOME?
 I have a guide for you!

 After the devastating pandemic we have had, many of us are trying to figure out smart ways to address food security.
-Microgreens are remarkably nutrient dense little plants which ANYONE (including you) can grow inside their home.
+Microgreens are remarkably nutrient-dense little plants that ANYONE (including you) can grow inside their home.
 They are filled with up to 40 times the vitamin level of plants that are full-sized and are listed as one of the easiest vegetables to grow both indoors and outdoors.

 Supplementing your regular grocery spending by growing microgreens can contribute to healthier vitamin levels and more nutrition in your diet.
 You could also grow microgreens and donate to local food pantries or to your neighbors in order to help your community with food security as well.

 My favorite mini superheroes to grow, based on how absolutely easy they are to start, are broccoli, radish, or sunflower microgreens.
 All you need to get started is a sunny window, some seeds, a growing tray, and my book to guide you.